 Basic economy if you don’t care about status

-In addition to ticket flexibility, as a non-elite member the biggest question is how much you value not boarding last and/or not being able to select seats:
+Aside from ticket flexibility, as a non-elite member the biggest question is how much you value not boarding last and/or not being able to select seats:

 - You can always pay for these things individually, and compare costs

-- Even on “regular” economy tickets, there are few seats that can be assigned for free
+- Even on regular economy tickets, there are few seats that can be assigned for free

 Basic economy is a tool that airlines use to maximize yields.
 They know they’ll attract some people with very low fares, while they know that others are willing to pay a premium to avoid these restrictions.